MARTIAL ARTS

 Cocobale/Kokobale

 Cocobale (aka Cocobalé, Kokobale, Kokobalé) is a rare Afro Puerto Rican Stick & Machete combat fighting art not known to many outside the island of Puerto Rico.
 This art was created by enslaved Afro-Ricans that encompasses unarmed fighting, weapons (sticks, machetes, etc.), dance, music and Afro Spirituality transmitted from teacher to student in a direct lineage.
 Traditionally the art is taught in 2 main components the Combat Art and the Folkloric Art to make a well rounded martial artist who can not only fight/defend themself but to pass on their Afro history, culture and traditions.
 In modern times on the island of Puerto Rico, many natives only know the art from a Folkloric nature and many elders only know fractions of the art.
 To the modern day viewer the art may look like Filipino Martial Arts due to its Stick & Blade usage.
-The lineage taught at the school is from a complete system done by Andre who is currently a student and Group Leader under the tutelage of Gran Maestro Miguel (Mike) Quijano.
+The lineage taught at the school is from a complete system done by Andre who is currently a student and Basic Instructor under the tutelage of Gran Maestro Miguel (Mike) Quijano.

 Photo Credits: Gran Maestro Miguel (Mike) Quijano